 There was a trial at the cross.
 There was not merely a trial of Jesus by men.
 But there was a trial of the world by God.
 The world outside of Christ, the world of sinful men, the world in their state of sin and guilt, the world of men as they are in the present creation with all their means of subsistence and development, all their means of "culture," -that world was on trial.
-The whole world of men as they are in Adam, by nature, together with the prince of this world, the devil, and all the fallen angels, the principalities and powers, the whole world, our world (apart from Christ) as it is in alliance with and under the moral dominion of the prince of darkness - that whole world was on trial before God, the Judge.
+The whole world of men as they are in Adam, by nature, together with the prince of this world (apart from Christ) as it is in alliance with and under the moral dominion of the prince of darkness - that whole world was on trial before God, the Judge.
 God summoned them there.
 He controlled the events surrounding the suffering and death of Christ.
 Christ went to the cross, remember, according to the determinate counsel and foreknowledge of God, though by wicked hands.